by

 The royal couple congratulated the Race2Recovery disability team after their victory in the Dakar Rally

-Kate Middleton and Prince William sent a cheeky message to a hero soldier rally team saying: "No driving like that on our roads when you’re back!”
+and Prince William sent a cheeky message to a hero soldier rally team

 The royal couple congratulated the Race2Recovery disability team after their victory in the Dakar Rally.